AmanBhashkar/AmanBhashkar/README.md

 Here are some ideas to get you started:

 -->
-- 🔭 I’m currently working with Flask
+- 🔭 I’m currently working with FastAPI,PostgreSQL,
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Vue.js
-- 👯 I’m looking to collaborate on React frontend with flask/FastAPI backend
+- 👯 I’m looking to collaborate on Vue frontend with FastAPI backend
 - 🤔 I’m looking for help with Docker
 - 💬 Ask me about ...Anything
 - 📫 How to reach me: aman.da19@iiitmk.ac.in